 A crude (or unadjusted) mortality rate takes no account of risk factors.
 The definition is therefore relatively simple (actual deaths in a month $\div$ total discharges per month x 100).
-This figure, stated as a rate per 100 discharges naturally varies by the population served, as well as the mix of specialties provided - for example, Ysbyty Glan Clwyd has a Cancer Treatment Centre, and the time of year.
+This figure, stated as a rate per 100 discharges naturally varies by the population served, as well as the mix of specialties provided - for example, Ysbyty Glan Clwyd has a Cancer Treatment Centre.
 As crude mortality is not affected by the clinical coding process, more recent data is provided.